rsarky/pro-claim/README.md

   - [ ] Unassign after inactivity message.
 - [ ] Add tests.
 - [ ] Unassign assignee after a period of inactivity.
-- [ ] Only assign to issues with certain labels ( good-first-issue/first-timers-only)
+- [ ] Only assign to issues with certain labels ( good-first-issue/first-timers-only/help-wanted)
+- [ ] Add a configuration file with the necessary fields.

 ## Setup